When I lived in Australia, I used to hate going to motorcycle shows.

-Summertime motorcycle shows would be set up in a large hangar where the temperature hovered around a million degrees.
+They’d happen in a large metal hangar where the temperature hovered around a million degrees.

-Parking was a nightmare, and you’d have to leave your bike miles away at the edge of a massive parking lot.
+You’d have to leave your bike miles away, at the edge of a massive, jam-packed parking lot.

-Then you’d trudge for half an hour in your leathers and boots under a blazing sun, back to the hangar.
+Then you’d trudge for half an hour in your leathers and boots under a blazing sun, to get back to the hangar.

 On this delightfully sweaty trek, you’d try to ignore the circling packs of suspicious, aggressive policemen just itching to make an arrest.